 Malabsorption causes diarrhea, typically beginning immediately after the surgery.
 Later, people develop undernutrition and vitamin deficiencies, such as B12 deficiency Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
 Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more .

 The diagnosis of short bowel syndrome is based on the results of a doctor's evaluation of the person’s prior surgery, symptoms, and results of an examination.

-People who need TPN may be given injections of a drug called teduglutide.
-This drug may help reduce the amount of TPN people need.
+People 1 year of age and older who need TPN may be given injections of a medication called teduglutide.
+This medication may help reduce the amount of TPN people need.

 People who have diarrhea after meals should take antidiarrheal medications such as loperamide 1 hour before eating.
 Cholestyramine can be taken with meals to reduce diarrhea caused by malabsorption of bile acid.

 Most people should take supplemental vitamins, calcium, and magnesium.